 hophop

-hophop is small programming language in the C/Go family.
-The reference compiler is written in strict C11 and can run programs through an evaluator, generate WASM modules and generate freestanding C code of a hophop package.
+hophop is a small programming language in the C/Go family.
+The reference compiler is written in strict C11 and can run programs through an evaluator, generate WASM modules and generate freestanding C code for a hophop package.

 Source on GitHub